Quantisation of derived Poisson structures: Introduction

 In Section \ref{Artinsn}, we extend these results to derived Artin $n$-stacks.
 This follows by essentially the same argument, but is much more technically complicated because of the subtleties in formulating polyvectors and Hochschild complexes for Artin stacks.
-The key ingredient is to regard the Hochschild complex as an $E_2$-algebra in a certain coloured dg operad with multi-operations defined in terms of differential operators (Definition \ref{DIFFdef}); this dg operad is chosen to ensure that the homotopy $P_k$-algebra derivations of interest correspond to the correct notion of shifted polyvectors for stacks (Corollary \ref{polyvectorlemma2b}).
-For stacky thickenings of derived affine schemes, this leads to an equivalence between polyvectors and the Hochschild complex (Theorem \ref{fildefhochthm2}), yielding quantisations of $0$-shifted Poisson structures on derived Artin stacks with perfect cotangent complex(Corollary \ref{DMquantcor}).
+Locally, these are defined as Tate (i.e. sum-product) realisations $\hatTot$ of double complexes arising from formally \'etale charts by stacky thickenings of derived affine schemes (Lie algebroids, broadly speaking).
+Those total complexes do not satisfy the conditions of Corollary \ref{fildefcor1}, so we introduce an intermediate category through which $\hatTot$ factorises, and in which the $P_2$-algebra of polyvectors has no non-trivial involutive deformations.

+For stacky thickenings of derived affine schemes, this leads to an equivalence (Theorem \ref{fildefhochthm2}) between polyvectors and polydifferential operators or the Hochschild complex, generalising Theorem \ref{fildefhochthm1} above.
+Via a form of \'etale functoriality, that yields the following corollary, where $E_1$ quantisations of $\fX$ are almost commutative curved $A_{\infty}$-algebra deformations of the rings of functions on formally \'etale stacky derived affine charts. \begin{corollary*}[\ref{Artinquantcor}] Given a derived Artin $n$-stack $\fX$ (algebraic, $\C^{\infty}$ or analytic) with perfect cotangent complex, any even associator yields a map from the space of $0$-shifted Poisson structures on $\fX$ to the space of self-dual $E_1$ quantisations of $\fX$.

+These quantisations give rise to curved $A_{\infty}$ deformations of the dg category of perfect $\O_{\fX}$-complexes, $\hbar$-semilinearly anti-involutive with respect to the dg endofunctor $\hom_{\sO_{\fX}}(-,\sO_{\fX})$, whenever $\fX$ is strongly quasi-compact (i.e. quasi-compact, quasi-separated \ldots). \end{corollary*}

+Any $1$-shifted Lagrangian structure on a morphism gives rise to a $1$-shifted co-isotropic structure by \cite[Theorem 4.22]{MelaniSafronovII}.
+Examples of these from \cite{calaqueLagrangian} include quotient stacks $[Y/G]$ when $Y$ is equipped with a Hamiltonian or quasi-Hamiltonian structure (Lagrangian over $[\g^*/G]$ and $[G/G^{\ad}]$, respectively), and the derived moduli stack $\Perf(\Sigma)$ of perfect complexes on a del Pezzo surface $\Sigma$ (Lagrangian over $\Perf(E)$ for an elliptic curve $ E \subset \Sigma$).
+A $1$-shifted co-isotropic structure on a morphism gives a $0$-shifted Poisson structure on its source, to which Corollary \ref{Artinquantcor} can then be applied.
+We can however say more, with Corollary \ref{coisocor2} showing that, when the source has perfect cotangent complex, $1$-shifted co-isotropic structures admit deformation quantisations in the form of an $E_2$ quantisation of the target acting on an $E_1$ quantisation of the source.

+I would like to thank Ted Voronov for alerting me to a missing symmetrisation in the definition of Poisson $L_{\infty}$-morphisms, Brent Pym and Travis Schedler for letting me know of the examples in \cite{mathieu}, and the anonymous referee for suggesting several improvements.